 04 JUNE 2016

-In this episode we interview provider attorney, Robert Manson, who has received over a thousand leads and expanded his practice throughout the state of Minnesota.
-Robert shares the strategies and best practices which have enabled him to serve a high volume of clients, many of whom are 2 hours or further from his office.
+In this episode we interview Robert Manson, who is an Unbundled Attorney in Minneapolis, MN.
+Robert has received over a thousand leads and expanded his practice throughout the state of Minnesota.
+He shares the strategies and best practices which have enabled him to serve a high volume of clients, many of whom are 2 hours or further from his office.

 20 MAY 2016